progpjs/progpjs/README.md

 ### Benchmarks

-**Its was very difficult but today ProgpJs completely is near x2 faster than NodeJS !**
+**Its was very difficult but today ProgpJs is near x2 faster than NodeJS !**

 V8 engine + GO ?
 Don't, it's slow!
 If you speak with some knowledgeable people it's what they will tell you.
 They will tell you that Go uses virtual threads, and it's why C++ calls are very slow.
 And Go uses garbage collector.